couchbase/couchdbx-app/makedmg/README.txt

-Couchbase Server 2.5.0, Mac OSX
+Couchbase Server 3.0, Mac OSX

-Couchbase Server 2.5 is the updated release for Couchbase Server 2.2.

 Couchbase Server is a distributed NoSQL document database for interactive applications.
 Its scale-out architecture runs in the cloud or on commodity hardware and provides a